ydvabhee/mg-backend/readme.md

-# Node.js TypeScript Express MongoDB Backend
+# Node.js TypeScript Express MongoDB Backend Server for [MG-FRONTEND](https://github.com/ydvabhee/mg-frontend)

+This application is deployed at: [mg-backend-app.onrender.com](https://mg-backend-app.onrender.com/)
+#### Note: If the server has been inactive for a while, it may take 30 seconds to 1 minute to load.

+### Frontend Repository

+The corresponding frontend repository is available at: [mg-frontend](https://github.com/ydvabhee/mg-frontend)

 ## ✨ Features